irmen/Pyro4/docs/source/clientcode.rst

 .. index:: metadata
+.. _metadata:

 Metadata from the daemon
 ------------------------
 A proxy will obtain some meta-data from the daemon about the object it connects to.
-It does that by calling the (public) :py:meth:`Pyro4.core.DaemonObject.get_metadata` daemon-method as soon as it connects to the daemon.
+It does that by calling the (public) :py:meth:`Pyro4.core.DaemonObject.get_metadata` daemon-method as soon as it connects to the daemon [1]_.
 A bunch of information about the object (or rather, its class) is returned: what methods and attributes are defined, and which of the methods are to be called as one-way.
 This information is used to properly execute one-way calls, and to do client-side validation of calls on the proxy (for instance to see if a method or attribute is actually available, without having to do a round-trip to the server).